Other calls: N6OET; ex-DJ0ZF.

 Took the exam in Munich in 1979 and received my first call, DJ0ZF, which I kept until 1996 when I returned to the UK (including a 9-year break from 1981-1990 in California).

-QRV from 20 to 10 metres at the moment, but have an inverted vee for 30 and 40 to go up when the weather improves.
+QRV from 40 to 6 metres at the moment, having put up an inverted vee for 40 that also loads fine on 30.
 Mainly interested in CW, but also enjoy SSB, chasing DX, satellites (although not right now because of antenna problems), and a bit of digimode working using the Signal Link USB (especially Feldhell).

 I originally started off in amateur radio as an SWL when I was ten years old, in 1957.
 As a member of the RSGB back then (A2007) and the International Short Wave League (GM8793), I avidly collected QSL cards from all over the world.
 Every card was a thrill, no matter whether local, European, or DX.